gcerrato/godog-ui/README.md

 # README

-A desktop AI chat bot written in Go
+A desktop app frontend written in Svelte and backend in Go